rjsalvadorr/rise-of-the-raps/readme.md

 ---

 - The NBA expands into Canada, and the Toronto Raptors are established alongside the Vancouver Grizzlies.
+Isiah Thomas (who won )
 - **Damon Stoudamire**, the Raptors' first ever draft pick (7th overall), is named Rookie of the Year.
+- The Raptors play their opening game on November 3, 1995 in their home arena, the SkyDome.
+They win against the New Jersey Nets (94-79).
 - **Brendan Malone** is fired after the season.

 </MainText>